Rafael J. Dominguez '84 Memorial Endowed Scholarship

 After graduating from Maryland, he started his career at the accounting firm of Grant Thornton.
 He went on to have a variety of career opportunities, always bringing his great enthusiasm and strong work ethic to whatever endeavor he chose to pursue.

 He joined McDonald Bradley as Chief Financial Officer in 2002.
-He was instrumental in the growth the success of the company, involving himself in every aspect of the business during that period through its successful sale to ManTech International in 2007.
+He was instrumental in the growth and success of the company, involving himself in every aspect of the business during that period through its successful sale to ManTech International in 2007.
 In 2008, Raf joined CRGT as CFO and Treasurer.
 He was key in growing the business to over $200 million in annual revenue and led several acquisitions.

 His greatest success was not in the world of business.
 He was born into a wonderful family of hard-working parents of Cuban descent and three very accomplished brothers.
 He was blessed to meet and marry his true love.
 His wife, Kathy, and their daughter, Gabriella, were everything to Raf.
 He was always a family man first; Kathy and Gaby were the center of his life and his real success.